statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 #### All in one (AiO) components

 As our goal is to make a library of easily reusable, customizable and expandable modules/views we have decided to avoid using AiO when possible.
-As they require a bit more complicated syntax it requires more effort to understand and contribute, which we want to avoid.
+They require more complicated syntax and it requires more effort to understand and contribute, which we want to avoid.

-## How to make your own tab

-## How to make your own module/modal